 Talk with your child’s healthcare provider about the risks, benefits, and possible side effects of all medicines.

 Many children will recover from JDM without any lasting problems.
-Some children may have mobility issues due to contractures of the joints.
+Some children may have trouble moving because of shortening of the joints (contractures).
 Other children may have ongoing (chronic) symptoms.
 These may include pain, muscle weakness, and delayed growth.
 There may be damage to bones, joints, lungs, and other internal organs.

 Juvenile dermatomyositis can make it hard for a child to take part in school and other activities.
 Work with your child’s school to help teachers and caregivers understand your child’s limits.
 A healthy lifestyle can help improve your child’s quality of life.
 This includes a good diet, exercise, and rest.
 A support group may help your child feel less alone or different.